Battle of Kasserine Pass

-The Battle of Kasserine Pass took place from 18-24 February 1943 at Kasserine Pass, a 2 mi gap in the Grand Dorsal chain of the Atlas Mountains in west central Tunisia.
+The Battle of Kasserine Pass took place from 19–24 February 1943 at Kasserine Pass, a 2 mi gap in the Grand Dorsal chain of the Atlas Mountains in west central Tunisia.
 It was a part of the Tunisian campaign of World War II.

-The Axis forces, led by Generalfeldmarschall Erwin Rommel, were primarily from the Afrika Korps Assault Group, the Italian Centauro Armored Division and two Panzer divisions detached from the 5th Panzer Army, while the Allied forces were from the U.S. II Corps (Major General Lloyd Fredendall), the British 6th Armoured Division (Major-General Charles Keightley) and other parts of the First Army (Lieutenant-General Kenneth Anderson).
+The Axis forces, led by Generalfeldmarschall Erwin Rommel, were primarily from the Afrika Korps Assault Group, the Italian Centauro Armored Division and two Panzer divisions detached from the 5th Panzer Army, while the Allied forces were from the U.S. II Corps (Major General Lloyd Fredendall), the British 6th Armoured Division (Major General Charles Keightley) and other parts of the First Army (Lieutenant General Kenneth Anderson).

 The battle was the first major engagement between U.S. and Axis forces in Africa.
-The initial handful of American battalions were inexperienced and poorly led; they suffered many casualties and were successively pushed back over 50 mi from their original positions west of Faïd Pass, until they met an advancing brigade of the US 1st Armoured Division.
-British units were also driven back, losing all their tanks in the process.
-After the initial defeat, Allied reinforcements with strong artillery support stopped the Axis advance, and recaptured the mountain passes in western Tunisia, defeating the Axis offensive.
+The initial handful of American battalions suffered many casualties and were successively pushed back over 50 mi from their original positions west of Faïd Pass, until they met an advancing brigade of the U.S. 1st Armored Division.
+British forces were also driven back, losing all 11 of their tanks in the process.
+After the initial reversal, Allied reinforcements with strong artillery support stopped the Axis advance, and an American counterattack recaptured the mountain passes in western Tunisia, defeating the Axis offensive.
 The Axis force was overextended and pinned down by the Allied artillery.
 Facing counterattacks and airstrikes, they withdrew from the Kasserine Pass by 24 February.

-General Anderson, the First Army commander, was judged to be at fault for, among other things, dispersing the three combat commands of the U.S. 1st Armored Division, despite the objections of Major General Orlando Ward, the divisional commander.
+Anderson was subsequently criticised by his contemporaries for, among other things, dispersing the three combat commands of the 1st Armored Division, despite the objections of the divisional commander, Major General Orlando Ward.
 As a result of lessons learned in this battle, the U.S. Army instituted sweeping changes in unit organization and tactics, and replaced some commanders and some types of equipment.